soomtong/txtree-web-app/readme.md

 react router is not match for '/project-name-in-webstorm/index.html' to '/index.html' (root) for this index.html

-use simple web server to access directly for root. something like 'http-serve' or 'locally'
+use simple web server to access directly for root, something like 'http-serve' or 'locally'

 ## todo